 CARMEL RETREAT HOUSE

 Mahwah, New Jersey 07430

 1996 Heritage Award for Best Adaptive Re-Use of an Historic Building, presented by the Mahwah Historic Preservation Commission

-DiGeronimo PC carefully designed the all new exterior construction to harmonize with the existing Dutch Colonial style architecture.
-Our goal was to retain the period charm so integral to the serene and contemplative Carmel Retreat House experience.
+DiGeronimo PC carefully designed the exterior of the new addition to harmonize with the existing building’s Dutch Colonial style architecture.
+The goal was to retain the period charm integral to the serene and contemplative Carmel Retreat House experience.

-Originally built in 1906-11 in Dutch Colonial style, the building evokes typical northern New Jersey-New York ‘New Amsterdam’ days.
-DiGeronimo PC’s design for the base house renovations focused entirely within the confines of the existing historic structure.
-The design program included sleeping quarters for five permanent religious residents, and lodging for as many as 55 transient occupants.
+Originally built in 1906 in Dutch Colonial style, the building evoked typical northern New Jersey-New York ‘New Amsterdam’ days.
+DiGeronimo design for the base house renovations focused entirely within the confines of the existing historic structure.
+The design program included sleeping quarters for five permanent religious residents and lodging for as many as fifty-five transient retreatants.

-Retreats require group classrooms, an enlarged kitchen, dining area and relaxing spaces.
+Retreats required group classrooms, an enlarged kitchen, dining area, and relaxing spaces.
 The expanded program included private bathrooms in all sleeping areas, new counseling areas, a new office, and a gift shop.

-American Disability Act (ADA) accessibility compliance and life-safety improvements required a DiGeronimo PC design for a complete building upgrade including three new stair towers and a comprehensive smoke detection and sprinkler system.
+American Disability Act (ADA) accessibility compliance and life-safety improvements required a DiGeronimo design for a complete building upgrade including three new stair towers and a comprehensive smoke detection system along with a full building sprinkler system.